Renvulf/WoWAddons/Time/README.md

 Use these chat commands for quick actions:

 * `/time` – toggle the configuration window.
 * `/alarm <minutes> [message]` – set an alarm that triggers after the specified number of minutes with optional reminder text.
+Multiple alarms can be queued.
   * Example: `/alarm 10 Brew coffee`
 * `/time remind me in <number>[s|m|h|d] <message>` – show a toast reminder after the specified delay.
   * Example: `/time remind me in 5m Check the auction house`

 If an alarm triggers, a fullscreen overlay with your reminder text and an alarm sound will appear.
 Reminders created with the `remind me in` command appear as small toasts near the top‑right of the screen.
+Any alarms you create are listed under **Upcoming Alarms** in the settings window; click an entry there to cancel it.

 ## License
 This project is released under the MIT License.
 See `LICENSE` for details.